SigNoz/signoz.io/blog/2022-12-22-logs-performance-benchmark.md

 <br></br>

 From the above graphs of Disk I/O we can see that Elasticsearch has higher disk I/O than SigNoz for less number of log lines ingested per second.
-One of the other reasons why elasticsearch disk usage is high is because of translogs that getting writting to disk.
-Elasticsearch writes all insert and delete operations to a translog because of which there is extra disk usage.
+One of the reasons why elasticsearch disk usage is high is because of translogs that get written to the disk.
+Elasticsearch writes all insert and delete operations to a translog, because of which there is extra disk usage.

-SigNoz uses clickhouse for storage, clickhouse provides various codecs and compression mechanism which is used by signoz for storing logs.
-Thus it reduces that amount of data that is getting written to disk.
+SigNoz uses ClickHouse for storage.
+ClickHouse provides various codecs and compression mechanism which is used by SigNoz for storing logs.
+Thus it reduces the amount of data that gets written to the disk.

-The disk usage of Loki is low because it has only four labels(indexes) and there is nothing else apart from it which is getting written to the disk.
+The disk usage of Loki is low because it has only four labels(indexes), and there is nothing else apart from it that is getting written to the disk.

 ### Note on importance of high disk utilization

-SigNoz and Elasticsearch are able to utilise the disk in a better way compared to Loki as they are able to process more data and write to disk
+SigNoz and Elasticsearch are able to utilize the disk in a better way compared to Loki as they are able to process more data and write to disk.

-This is also helpful because if your disk throughput  is low then it would keep more things in buffer and utilise more of its RAM.
-So, a lower disk throughput is likely to hog more of RAM and eventually lead to dropping of data
+This is also helpful because if your disk throughput is low, then it would keep more things in the buffer and utilize more of its RAM.
+So, a lower disk throughput is likely to hog more RAM and eventually lead to dropping of data.

 <figure data-zoomable align='center'>